 The nbidpemd command can add, modify, list, and delete the configuration for identity providers on the NetBackup master server.
+Additionally, use the command to add, update, renew, and delete NetBackup CA and ECA SAML certificate and keystore.

 -ac

 Adds a configuration for an identity provider.
 Use the -e option to enable an IDP configuration.